With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 At 16, he dropped out of school to work in Savile Row, a street in London’s Mayfair district famous for stores offering made-to-order men’s suits for brands like Anderson and Shephard, Barmans & Nathans, and Gieves and Hawkes.

-However, it was McQueen’s collaboration with designers Angels and Bermans on theatrical costumes that granted the British fashion designer a ‘dramatic signature style’ of clothing.
+However, McQueen’s collaboration with designers Angels and Bermans on theatrical costumes granted the British fashion designer a ‘dramatic signature style’ of clothing.

 McQueen then left London, a top fashion capital of the world, for Milan, another key fashion city, where he worked as a design assistant to Italian fashion designer Romeo Gigli.